WenjiaoYue/copilot/README.md

 Neural Copilot is a VSCode plugin that serves as your AI programming assistant, which supports the following features:
 - 😊 Easily switch between high quality mode and fast mode according to your needs.
 - 📝 Autocomplete-style code suggestions as you write code.
-- 💬 Get streaming answers to your prompts in sidebar conversation window.
+- 💬 Get properly highlighted code and streaming answers to your prompts in sidebar conversation window.
-- ➡️ Copy code from conversation with just one click, NeuralChat is suggesting right into your editor.
+- ➡️ Copy or replace code from conversation with just one click, NeuralChat is suggesting right into your editor.
 ---

 Table of contents: